galaxyproject/training-material/topics/admin/tutorials/celery/tutorial.md

 >    - 5671 for AMQP for Pulsar, needed if you plan to setup Pulsar for remote job running.
 >
 {: .comment}
+In order to run a production ready Celery setup, we need to discuss and install some other software that works together with Celery.
+We already learned about RabbitMQ in the Pulsar tutorial.
+The RabbitMQ server you already installed there will be our broker for Celery.
+As a backend we are going to use Redis.
 Redis is a very popular key-value-store database.
-It is very fast and a good backend for Celery.
-If you want to learn more about Redis, visit their website: (https://redis.io/)[https://redis.io/]

-Good news: Celery is already installed in your Galaxy's virtual environment if you followed the last tutorials and completed the Galaxy installation successfully.
-Also RabbitMQ should be up and running after you completed the Pulsar tutorial.
-Still we need to add a few things to out Playbooks:
- - Redis is a very popular key-value-store database.
-It is very fast and a good backend for Celery.
+It is very fast and easy to set up backend for Celery.
 If you want to learn more about Redis, visit their website: [https://redis.io/](https://redis.io/)

+For monitoring and debugging Celery, we use the [Flower](https://github.com/mher/flower) dashboard.
- - Flower is a powerful dashboard for Celery and can be installed in Galaxy's venv using our role.
+Flower is lightweight and has a clear but powerful UI and can be installed in Galaxy's venv using our role.

 # Installing and Configuring